Thailand: Paetongtarn Shinawatra elected youngest ever PM – DW – 08/16/2024

 Paetontarn, who is known in Thailand by her nickname Ung Ing, helped run the hotel arm of the family's business empire before entering politics three years ago.

-She has grown her public profile and maintained a near-constant presence on the campaign trail during the 2023 elections.
+She has grown her public profile and maintained a near-constant presence on the campaign trail during the 2023 elections, attending hustings despite being visibly pregnant.

+Her first public comment on the win was an Instagram post of her lunch, chicken and rice, with the caption: "The first meal after listening to the vote."

 But her pivot to politics comes as Pheu Thai's popularity dwindles.
 She has urged the public to be patient on polices that the government has yet to deliver, such as its flagship cash handout program worth 500 billion baht (€13 billion; $14.3 billion).